BCDA-APS/bluesky_training/docs/source/reference/_git-help.rst

 Guides
 ------

-This is a sampling of How-To guides explaining git and GitHub repositories.
+This is a sampling of How-To guides explaining Git and GitHub repositories.

 - Why use version control?